Rocket League User Interface Design

 The container presented a few challenges to scale to support additional game modes for future release.
 The biggest bottlenecks were the increased time to make selections within the vertical list as well as the high cognitive load of presenting all of these game modes in a compact space at the same time.

 I worked closely with the design team to form a ui solution that would scale to our needs.
 Our goal was to make a more approachable system that did not give players all game play options upfront.
-Since we did not allow players to cue for both casual and competitive simultaneously it was more appropriate to compartmentalize these selections from one another.
+Since we did not allow players to queue for both casual and competitive simultaneously it was more appropriate to compartmentalize these selections from one another.

 We continued to refine our game play modes and take feedback internally and externally on the overall functionality, use, and presentation.
 As we removed and added new selections we regrouped these modes more appropriately based on their type and popularity.